Sumitwarrior7/Portfolio-2.0/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/Sumitwarrior7/Portfolio/issues) for more details.
+Feel free to check the [issues page](https://github.com/Sumitwarrior7/Portfolio-2.0/issues) for more details.

 ---

 ## 💬 Contact

-If you want to reach out, connect with me via [LinkedIn](#) or email at `your-email@example.com`.
+If you want to reach out, connect with me via [LinkedIn](https://www.linkedin.com/in/sumitghoshiitbhu21135133/) or email at `sumitheavydriver2017@gmail.com`.

 <p align="center">Made with ❤️ by [Sumitwarrior7](https://github.com/Sumitwarrior7)</p>